Frances Slocum State Forest: History

-Murder

 In 2018, Drake Smith, 22, was beaten to death inside Frances Slocum State Forest.
 His murderer was convicted in 2022 and sentenced to 55 years.
-The man, Ethan Cain, 24, killed Smith in May 2018, over drugs and money.
+The man, Ethan Cain, 24, killed Smith over drugs and money.
 Smith's body was found the same day by mushroom hunters in the park.
-A few days later Cain and his accomplices Joshua Kean, and Brittany Morris in Southern California.
-Joshua Kean and Brittany Morris are both still being tried as of date.
+A few days later Cain and his accomplice Joshua Kean were arrested in southern California.